emurphy04/SD10-S3-SPRINT-1/JAVA/JavaDocs/readme.md

 # Library Management System
-SD10 - Contributors: Ethan Murphy, Brenda Armstrong, Tina Rowe
+SD10 - Contributors: Ethan Murphy, Brenda Armstrong

 ## Overview
 This Library Management System is a Java-based application designed to manage library resources efficiently.
 It allows librarians to handle books, periodicals, authors, and patrons, as well as manage borrowing and returning processes.